My Personal Choice for a VPN

 We want you to remain anonymous.
 When you sign up for Mullvad, we do not ask for any personal information – no username, no password, no email address.
 Instead, a random account number is generated, a so-called numbered account.
 This number is the only identifier a person needs in order to use a Mullvad account.
 This is a fundamental difference that sets us apart from most other services.

 Not surprisingly, this anonymous account creation system reminds me of the super-secrecy of one of those legendary “Swiss numbered bank accounts.”
-No name, no email, no street address, no IP address, no mother’s maiden name, no nothing is required to register and activate an account with Mullvad!
+No name, no email, no street address, no IP address, no mother’s maiden name, “no nothin’” is required to register and activate an account with Mullvad!

 The 16-digit account number that you are given when you register on Mullvad’s website serves as your sole identifier to Mullvad from then on.
-Mullvad knows nothing about you.
+After registering for an account, Mullvad knows nothing about you.
 Pay them via an anonymous method and they will still know nothing about you.
 It doesn’t get any more anonymous and private than that.

 Mullvad has a strict no-logging data policy